 Depart for Gran Paradiso National Park

 After breakfast you depart for Italy to the Rifugio Chabod in Gran Paradiso National Park (1 hr 30 mins drive).
 Before leaving you will sort out any last minute gear rentals / purchases in Chamonix.
 You set off on the trek up to the mountain hut mid-morning and will arrive at Rifugio Chabod at 2750m altitude around lunchtime.
 Once at the mountain hut, you will can tuck into a tasty Italian lunch and, if time and weather permits, have an outdoor session covering basic introduction to your equipment.

 7km / 900m up / 0m down / 3 hours Trekking

 Climb Gran Paradiso

 A big day involving a 1,300m altitude ascent of Gran Paradiso, the highest peak entirely in Italy (4061m).
 The ascent is mostly on snow except the moraine after the mountain hut, and the final rocky section of scrambling to the summit (5-7 hours).
 It is a spectacular summit and this is great training for Mont Blanc because a lot of similar techniques are required on both peaks.
-The climb is a test and will put you in good stead for the main summit attempt later in the week.
-After the summit we go down to the same hut.
-This gives us the advantage of leaving unnecessary clothing/equipment there to make our ascent as light as possible.
+The climb is a test and will put you in good stead for the main summit attempt of Mont Blanc later in the week.
+After the summit you will return to the Rifugio Chabod, where you can order a hearty lunch to refuel after all that effort, and then relax for the afternoon and evening.
+By staying in Rifugio Chabod both nights it gives the advantage of leaving unnecessary clothing/equipment there to make the ascent as light as possible.
 Furthermore, staying up at altitude instead of heading all the way down to the valley helps with your acclimatisation process.

 8km / 1300m up / 1300m down / 6-8 hours Mountaineering